Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 ## Data availability

 All necessary scripts and data to recreate this study is available at this GitHub repo <https://github.com/Ethan-Hetrick/FCGR_classifier/tree/main>.

+## Contributions

+Thanks to my partner and colleague Kathryn Morin for late night hack-a-thons on some of the CNN code, discussing this project *ad nauseam* with me, and allowing me use her nice laptop for the analysis.

 ## Citations